 The Company's executive officers are eligible to participate in the Company's broad-based benefit programs, including health, disability and life insurance, and relocation programs.
-The perquisites provided to the CEO are set forth in Schedule A to the CEO's July 1, 2005 Employment Agreement.
+The perquisites provided to the CEO are set forth in Schedule A to the CEO's July 1, 2005 Employment Agreement and the April 4, 2010 new Employment Agreement.
 Certain named executive officers may also receive certain Company- provided perquisites including, reimbursement of certain personal expenses, a leased vehicle or a vehicle allowance.
 These items are intended to provide those executives with a competitive perquisite program.
 For further information regarding specific perquisites provided to the named executive officers, see "Summary Compensation" below.

-Change-in-Control Compensation Agreement
+Change-in-Control Compensation Agreements

 Change-in-control compensation agreements generally protect income for key executives who would likely be involved in decisions regarding and/or successful implementation of merger/acquisition activity and who are at risk for job loss if a takeover occurs.
-We believe it is in the best interests of the Company and its stockholders to have such an agreement with our CEO in order (i) for the Board to be able to receive and rely upon the executive's advice and counsel as to the best interests of the Company and its shareholders without concern that he might be distracted or influenced by the personal uncertainties and risks created by merger and/or acquisition proposals or threats, and (ii) to encourage him to remain with the Company and to continue to devote full attention to the Company's business.
+We believe it is in the best interests of the Company and its stockholders to have such an agreement with our CEO and other executive officers in order (i) for the Board to be able to receive and rely upon the executive's advice and counsel as to the best interests of the Company and its stockholders without concern that they might be distracted or influenced by the personal uncertainties and risks created by merger and/or acquisition proposals or threats, and (ii) to encourage them to remain with the Company and to continue to devote full attention to the Company's business.

-The employment agreement with Michael J. Hartnett provides that in the event of his termination of employment due to a Change-in-control of the Company, he will generally be entitled to payment of his base salary for the remainder of the term of the employment agreement which ends July 1, 2010, plus a pro rata portion of his annual bonus for the fiscal year of the Company during which the termination and the continuation of certain benefits set forth in his employment agreement until July 1, 2010.
+The April 4, 2010 Employment Agreement with Michael J. Hartnett provides that in the event of his termination of employment due to a Change-in-control of the Company, he will generally be entitled to a payment equal to 2.5 times his annual base salary plus 2.5 times his target incentive compensation in effect at termination.